-The state of Florida created the Petroleum Cleanup Participation Program (PCPP) for owners or operators to clean up property contaminated with petroleum or petroleum products from a petroleum storage system by providing rehabilitation funding assistance from the Inland Protection Trust Fund (IPTF).
+The state of Florida created the Petroleum Cleanup Participation Program (PCPP) for owners, operators, or responsible parties to clean up property contaminated with petroleum or petroleum products from a petroleum storage system by providing rehabilitation funding assistance from the Inland Protection Trust Fund (IPTF).

 The department scores and ranks PCPP eligible discharges based on human health and safety risks.
 When department funds become available to clean up the PCPP eligible discharge based on that priority ranking, the department will notify the current real property owner in writing.
-The property owner, operator or person otherwise responsible for site rehabilitation (owner/RP) must then prepare and provide the department a limited contamination assessment report (LCAR) sufficient to determine the extent of the contamination and cleanup.
+The property owner, operator or person otherwise responsible for site rehabilitation (owner/RP) must then prepare and provide the department a limited contamination assessment report (LCAR) (or assessment data equivalent to an LCAR) sufficient to determine the extent of the contamination and cleanup.

 Who May Participate?

 The owner/RP may also apply by filing a written report of the contamination incident, including evidence that such incident occurred before Jan.
 1, 1995.
 The affidavit or the written report should be submitted to the department as notification of intent to participate in PCPP.
 Owner/RPs of property contaminated by petroleum or petroleum products from a petroleum storage system who are not already eligible under another IPTF program Abandoned Tank Restoration Program (ATRP), Early Detection Incentive Program (EDI), Florida Petroleum Liability Restoration Insurance Program (FPLRIP), Innocent Victim Petroleum Storage System Restoration Program (IVPSSRP), or have not already completed site cleanup may participate.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.